 ”The internet and gaming are our biggest threats”.
-The quote was made in a 2013 by Mike Douglas in a ski resort marketing website´s interview, where the ski innovator and producer of Salomon Freeski TV was asked to name the biggest challenge for the ski industry in the next coming 10 years.
+The quote was made in a 2013 by Mike Douglas in a ski resort marketing website´s interview, where the freeski pioneer and producer of Salomon Freeski TV was asked to name the biggest challenge for the ski industry in the next coming 10 years.
 Douglas´s message to the resorts on how to keep younger generations, like his own kids, out of the sofa and on the skis, was to embrace social media and come up with ways to enhance the ski experience for them.
-Six years later it seems that pioneering resorts have already managed to create a digital experience with real benefits and a strong user base, while a vibrant startup scene aims to revolutionize the way ski resort services are marketed.
+Today the pioneering resorts have already managed to create a digital experience with real benefits and a strong user base, while a vibrant startup scene aims to revolutionize the way ski resort services are marketed.

 One of these pioneers is Laax, a resort situated in the Graubünden Canton in Switzerland, a couple of hours train ride southeast from Zurich and 80 km west of Davos, the yearly destination of the world´s economic elite.
 It´s the beginning of December and I have just arrived in the Laax Resort.
 Because of the early timing I am worried about snow situation and open the Inside Laax App, which I have downloaded on my smartphone earlier.